Amanita verna: Taxonomy

-The fool's mushroom (Amanita verna), also known as the spring destroying angel or death angel, is a close relative of Amanita phalloides, the death cap, and a member of the mushroom genus Amanita.
-Amanita verna, like its close relative, belongs to the subfamily Phalloideae.
+A. verna is a close relative of A. phalloides (the death cap); both species belong to the Amanita subfamily Phalloideae.

 Description

 The fool's mushroom is pure white, all the way to the gills and the stipe.
 This fungus, like many but not all amanitas, has a volva.
 The fool's mushroom's cap is 5–10 cm wide, and is about the same height.